maddie480/ExtendedVariantMode/ExtendedVariantMode/README-Mappers.txt

 Since the following list is pretty massive, you can hit Ctrl+F and type the variant you want to use to find out how to use it!

+((Yes that "everything is an integer even multipliers and toggles" is pretty stupid and I am hoping to refactor it when I get some time))

 To enable a variant in a map, you can place an "Extended Variant Trigger" in Ahorn.
 These have 3 options:
 - Variant: pick the variant you want to change
 - New Value: pick the value you want to set the variant to.
 Those are the internal values used by the mod, and thus, can have kinda convoluted logic: